Fadis04/Equus_Fertility_SangerSeq/README.md

 Converted to FASTQ format using ab1_to_fastq.py, preserving base call quality scores.

-Quality Control
+-Quality Control

 Reads are trimmed and filtered using Fastp (run_fastp_all.sh) to remove low-quality bases and adapters.

-Alignment
+-Alignment

 Cleaned reads aligned to reference genome using Minimap2.

-Variant Calling
+-Variant Calling

 SNPs and indels identified and stored in VCF_ACE/ and VCF_SPATA/ directories.